DPDK/dpdk/doc/guides/eventdevs/dlb2.rst

 ~~~~~~~~~~~~~~~~

 DLB supports provisioning the DLB bandwidth into 4 classes of service.

-- Class 4 corresponds to 40% of the DLB hardware bandwidth
-- Class 3 corresponds to 30% of the DLB hardware bandwidth
-- Class 2 corresponds to 20% of the DLB hardware bandwidth
-- Class 1 corresponds to 10% of the DLB hardware bandwidth
-- Class 0 corresponds to don't care

-The classes are applied globally to the set of ports contained in this
-scheduling domain, which is more appropriate for the bifurcated
-PMD than for the PF PMD, since the PF PMD supports just 1 scheduling
-domain.
+A LDB port or range of LDB ports may be configured to use one of the classes.
+If a port's COS is not defined, then it will be allocated from class 0,
+class 1, class 2, or class 3, in that order, depending on availability.

+The sum of the cos_bw values may not exceed 100, and no more than
+16 LDB ports may be assigned to a given class of service.
+If port cos is
+not defined on the command line, then each class is assigned 25% of the
+bandwidth, and the available load balanced ports are split between the classes.
-Class of service can be specified in the devargs, as follows
+Per-port class of service and bandwidth can be specified in the devargs,
+as follows.

     .. code-block:: console

+       --allow ea:00.0,port_cos=Px-Py:<0-3>,cos_bw=5:10:80:5
-       --allow ea:00.0,cos=<0..4>
+       --allow ea:00.0,port_cos=Px:<0-3>,cos_bw=5:10:80:5

 Use X86 Vector Instructions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~